 Stretch your dough balls as thin as you can.
-Then bake them as normal in a very hot oven until they are firm, but not brown.
+Then bake them as normal in a very hot oven (I recommend using a pizza steel) until they are firm, but not brown.
 Depending on how thin you can stretch them, you will notice that the middle of the pizza might rise or bubble up when cooked.
 This is because no toppings are there to hold it down.
-If this bothers you, you can give the base a thin layer of tomato sauce which stops bubbles forming.
+If this bothers you, you can give the base a thin layer of tomato sauce which stops bubbles from forming.
 Also delicious is a brushing of olive oil and herbs – these are great just on their own.

 Once cooked, allow to cool and then wrap up tightly for the freezer to avoid freezer burn.
-When ready to cook, you can thaw them in 1-2 hours, and then top with more sauce, cheese and toppings.
+When ready to cook, you can thaw them in 1-2 hours, and then top them with more sauce, cheese, and toppings.
 Cook them like a normal pizza until the crust is browned.

 Storing Pizza Dough In The Fridge

 Just like the freezer, the fridge can also help store your dough for longer.
 This is because the cooler temperatures slow down the fermentation of yeast.
-This reduces it producing CO2 gas and the byproducts which can cause your dough to become sour.
+This reduces its production of CO2 gas and the byproducts which can cause your dough to become sour.

 How long it lasts in the fridge will depend on the yeast quantity of your dough, and the temperature of the water used to mix up the dough.
 I have an article on how long pizza dough lasts.

-I find with my recipe (it has 0.1% yeast as a baker’s percentage) that it can last pretty good for 48 hours.
+I find with my recipe (it has 0.1% yeast as a baker’s percentage) that it can last pretty well for 48 hours.
 It then starts getting a bit weak and can tear easily.